CHiME9-ECHI/CHiME9-ECHI-private/README.md

  choose to place the data in a different location, you will need to update `config/paths.yaml` accordingly.
 However, adhering to the default directory structure (`data/chime9_echi`) is recommended for ease of use.

+Note that `data/chime9_echi` can also be a symbolic link to another location, allowing flexibility in where the dataset is physically stored.

 ## <a id="stages">3.
 Stages</a>